arduchump/RMqttSN/README.md

 code checking, topic registration and so on, so you should call the base class implementation of the handler before any custom code.

+Virtual functions seem to take significant space in the compiled binary, so if you want to shave some bytes off your final build, comment out the handlers you're not using in `mqttsn-messages.h` and in `void MQTTSN::dispatch()`

 [MQTT-SN]:http://mqtt.org
 [Uno]:http://arduino.cc/en/Main/arduinoBoardUno
 [JeeNode]:http://jeelabs.net